redaelli/imago-forensics/README.md

   -s {yes}, --sqli {yes}
                         Keep SQLite file
   -t {jpeg,tiff}, --type {jpeg,tiff}
-                        image type, can be JPEG or TIFF, if this argument it is not provided, imago will process all the image types(i.e. JPEG, TIFF)
+                        Image type, can be JPEG or TIFF, if this argument it is not provided, imago will process all the image types(i.e. JPEG, TIFF) -d {md5,sha256,sha512,all}, --digest {md5,sha256,sha512,all}
+                        Calculate hash digest
 ```
 The only required argument is -i which is the base directory

 # Example

 ```
-python imago.py -i /home/solvent/cases/c23/DCIM/ -o /home/solvent/cases/c23/ -s yes -t jpeg
+python imago.py -i /home/solvent/cases/c23/DCIM/ -o /home/solvent/cases/c23/ -s yes -t jpeg -d all
 ```

 Where: